Financial-Times/ft-origami/guidelines/2016-03-08-github-guidelines.md

 ### Issues

-The first steps before creating an issue of any type on the repository is to search through the repository's Open/Closed issues to see whether there's a ticket that replicates the same issue you are having and if there is a fix in progress or has been fixed.
+The first steps before creating an issue of any type on the repository is to search through the repository's Open/Closed issues to see whether there's a ticket that replicates the same issue you are having and if there is a fix in progress or has been fixed (alternatively you can use GitHub's search feature for this).
 If there is no same issue that you are experiencing, then open a new ticket on the affected repository.

 #### Reporting bugs